 - Thermal imaging cameras are sometimes used to view wildlife.
 Sometimes in the wild one may not be able to view animals, especially in very dusty areas.
 The technology can be used in wildlife to detect warm-blooded animals for filming.

-- in our industry thermal imaging cameras are used to view warm and cold patches caused by a water leak, they are extremely effective during the central heating leak detection process.
+- In our industry thermal imaging cameras are used to view warm and cold patches caused by a water leak, They are extremely effective during the central heating leak detection Trace and Access process.

 How does a thermal imaging camera work?